10 Best Ways to Stop Anxiety Attacks

 Whenever we believe we are in danger, the body activates a stress response.
 This is how the survival mechanism works.

-If a person isn’t familiar with how the body’s emergency survival system works or how it is triggered, the stress response and the changes it causes can seem threatening and even frightening for people who are overly anxious.
+If a person isn’t familiar with how the body’s emergency survival system works or how it is triggered, the stress response and the changes it causes can seem threatening and even frightening.
 This is one of the reasons many people fear anxiety attacks…because they don’t understand them or know they can control them.

 The degree of stress response is directly proportional to the degree of perceived threat.